rune/rune/docs/blog/2024-07-18-modern-game-networking-models.md

   <meta property="og:title" content="Modern Game Networking Models"/>
 </head>

-At Dusk we’re building a place where developers can share their multiplayer web games with the world.
+At Rune we’re building a place where developers can share their multiplayer web games with the world.
 This of course means we care a lot about game networking code and how it performs in the real internet at scale.

 Networking in games isn’t easy, you’re dealing with a conflict between the speed of light, the distances between people playing on the internet and player’s expectations.
 Worse still a player’s emotional state, i.e. whether they win or lose, can often be dependent on the networking model that’s been used and whether it seems “fair”.